 In group discussions, debates about issues are informal and sometimes fast-moving.
-They can move so fast that the group's members don't realize that they have reached incorrect conclusions.
+They can move so quickly that the group's members don't realize that they have reached incorrect conclusions.
 When this happens, one or more rhetorical fallacies probably played a role — accidentally or intentionally inserted by one of the group's members.

 Because of its subtlety, the Fallacy of Composition is a favorite of those who intentionally use rhetorical fallacies.
 When people use the Fallacy of Composition, they make statements about some parts of a whole (or even every part of a whole), and then conclude something about the whole.
 To illustrate the use of the fallacy, here's a particularly transparent form, just to give you the idea of how it works: